GOING HOME by Roger Hathaway, Jan 21, 2012

 Some years ago, I began writing as I felt compelled.
 I did not write essays which were founded on research, but essays on spiritual topics which simply came to me without planning.
 I did not write for public for a long time, but merely because I felt compelled to write.
 Years went by before I shared my essays with other people.
 I knew my notions were radical and without currency against cognitive dissonance.
 I knew that if I was still a Lutheran pastor, I would be defrocked.
 I knew that I was locking a gate behind me, making me an outcast from all traditional Christianity.
 Yet, as the Big Picture continued to form more clearly in my mind, I also knew that I would gladly die before recanting the Truths of which I felt so confident.
 Those Truths came to me like individual pieces of a great puzzle which eventually hinted at that which I now call the Big Picture of God’s Design, His grand Plan.

-What I am trying to describe is my feeling of confidence which has become my foundation and my faith, a confidence which resulted from the thrilling inspirations to write articles now on this website, and a confidence that the compulsions which motivate me are from my Father who lives in and through me.
+What I am trying to describe is my feeling of confidence which has become my foundation and my faith, a confidence which resulted from the thrilling inspirations to write articles which are now on this website, and a confidence that the compulsions which motivate me are from my Father who lives in and through me.
 If I deny my faith, my confidence, my cross, and these inspired compulsions in order to stay in this world, what shall I do with Jesus’ question: "What is a man profited if he gain the whole world and lose his own soul?"

 IT’S ALL MIND PLAY, ANYWAY